leonardoadame/cba-website/pages/documentation/actions/change.md

 ---
 title: change
 permalink: change
+weight: 5
 ---

 Change action mostly are used on textboxes and textareas, they are Triggering focus and change events on DOM element.

 Change action uses Jquery selector to Change the value of the DOM Element.
 Also users can use CBA placeholders:

 ## Placeholders